-Gretchen Spreitzer is the Keith E. and Valerie J. Alessi Professor of Business Administration at the Ross School of Business at the University of Michigan (RSB).
+Gretchen Spreitzer is the Associate Dean for Engaged Learning & Professional Development and the Keith E. and Valerie J. Alessi Professor of Business Administration at the Ross School of Business at the University of Michigan (RSB).
 She is a core faculty member at the Center for Positive Organizations.
 Her research focuses on employee empowerment and leadership development, particularly within a context of organizational change and decline.
 Her most recent research is examining how organizations can enable thriving, especially in contexts dealing with the new world of work such as coworking spaces.
 Based on extensive field research, she has authored many articles on contemporary issues in organizational behavior in leading journals.
 She has a Bachelor of Science in Systems Analysis from Miami University (in Ohio) and completed her doctoral work at the Michigan Business School.
 She lives in Ann Arbor, Michigan with her husband, who is a public policy economist and has two daughters.

 Robin Queen is Arthur F. Thurnau Professor and Professor of Linguistics, English Language and Literatures and Germanic Languages and Literatures.
 Her teaching and research center on sociolinguistic questions related to language contact, language ideology, sociolinguistic perception, and language change.
 She has also considered questions concerning the ties between language and social identities, particularly queer identities.
 Her work draws on data from a wide variety of sources, including Turkish-German bilinguals, American lesbians, daytime television dramas, American films dubbed into German, experimental data concerning sociolinguistic perception, and shepherds interacting with stockdogs.
 Her book, Vox Popular: The Surprising Life of Language in the Mass Media (Wiley, 2015) explores how language variation functions within the fictional mass media.